2023 big game hunting forecast

 BEAR and COUGAR

-There was enough rains this spring that berry crops are good.
+There was enough rais this spring that berry crops are good.
 Locating these berry crops and looking for bear sign should be productive.
 Predator calling can also yield good results, focus on using a fawn distress call in early morning and late evening.
 Hunters can expect a good harvest year as bear numbers continue to be robust.

 During hot dry weather, bears will be found around cooler wet drainages, with the best times in early morning and late evenings.
 The Chetco and Applegate units have had the best success during the fall season, although bears are found throughout the three counties in very healthy numbers.

-Current research shows the buck ratio for the local deer population is well above benchmark within the district.
+Current data shows the buck ratio for the local deer population is well above benchmark within the district.
 In general, the Rogue, Dixon, Evans Creek and Applegate units within Jackson County have mostly migratory deer populations.
 The majority of the winter migration happens somewhere around mid-October.
 Within these units hunting at higher elevations (above 4,000 ft.) during the early half of the season and lower elevations (below 4,000 ft.) during the last half of the season, after deer have migrated, may be a great strategy for harvest success.

 The concentration of migratory deer on winter range during the rut provides especially good hunting opportunity for archery hunters in the Evans Creek and Rogue, and for muzzleloader hunters with a tag for the Applegate.
 Deer in Josephine and Curry counties are more likely to be found at all elevations throughout the season.